Inxmail/inx_magento2/README.md

 * synchronize bi-directional in real-time the opt-in and opt-out of the newsletter
 * synchronize customer data regularly to Inxmail Professinal
 * reduce the editorial work of your newsletters by incorporating product information directly from your shop data

+## Licence Information
+This module is licensed under OSL 3.0. http://opensource.org/licenses/osl-3.0.php  Open Software License (OSL 3.0) Please see LICENSE.txt for the full text of the OSL 3.0 license.